Calculate emissions

 The desire for a uniform calculation of climate-damaging emissions has increased significantly in the industry and business travellers and holidaymakers are increasingly asking about the actual climate footprint caused by their trips.
 In addition, the EU CSRD (Corporate Sustainability Reporting Directive) is becoming relevant for more and more companies and travel emissions are mandatory as part of reporting.

 There are already various methods for calculating greenhouse gas emissions in tourism.
-However, these do not delimit the CO2e emissions in a standardised way and determine the emissions using different approaches and accuracies.
+However, these do not delimit the CO2e emissions in a standardized way and determine the emissions using different approaches and accuracies.
 The aim of KlimaLink is to make CO2e emissions available to all users in the industry on the basis of a uniform calculation standard (consisting of various methods).

 To this end, the KlimaLink standards for individual travel components are developed in working groups consisting of experts from our member and the scientific community and are based on the following criteria: